LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

  the program shall not access that memory region except through that pointer.
  The behavior of a program that accesses such a memory region in violation of these rules is undefined.

-(Note - By these rules, a program can't access a memory region at all, if there are two restrict pointers which point to it).
+(Note - By these rules, a program can't access a memory region at all, while there are two or more restrict pointers which point to it).

 ```